Posted by Pete Albano - December 4-11, 2011 | Updated March 19, 2013 | April 2, 2013 | August 22, 2015

 The issue starts peacefully enough, the scene is a surprise party at the Coffee A Go-Go.
 I really like this series of panels where one of the cafe's beatnik poets pretty much helps himself to some cake.
 Looks delicious too.

-It's surprising to see Professor X keeping Juggornaut, his brother Cain Marko, drugged and in chains in the mansion's basement.
+It's surprising to see Professor X keeping Juggernaut, his brother Cain Marko, drugged and in chains in the Mansion's basement.

 Juggernaut escapes his bonds and now its time for a rematch with the X-Men

 When the X-Men first met the Juggernaut they couldn't stop him from entering the Mansion, now they can't stop him from getting out.

 This splash page to issue 33 is the best rendering of Juggernaut I've seen so far.
 Kudos to Werner Roth.

 In a flashback involving he Crimson Bands of Cyttorak that gives Juggernaut his power, we meet a young version of the Ancient One from the Dr. Strange stories in Strange Tales.

 If you remember, Dr. Strange uses the Crimson Bands of Cyttorak as a spell to bind his foes.
 I wonder what effect it would have if the Doctor used it on Juggernaut?

 Soon enough, Dr. Strange himself pops in on the X-Men.

 The team splits up: Cyclops and Marvel girl head off to a mystic adventure inside the jewel of Cyttorak.
 While Angel, Beast and Iceman run interference on Juggernaut to prevent him from causing further damage (talk about a lost cause).

 Aided by Doctor Strange, the X-Men are finally able to defeat the Juggernaut.
 Defeat being the Juggernaut vanishing as he touched the jewel of Cyttorak.